Stony Brook University, Computer Science

 Mar, 2014 1 (full) paper ConnotationWordNet: Learning Connotation of the

 Feb, 2014 SDM Early Career Travel Grant, thanks SIAM!

 Jan, 2014 1 paper User Churn in Focused Q&A Sites: Characterizations and Prediction is accepted to WWW'14 WebSci for presentation.
 1 (full) paper

 Make It or Break It: Manipulating Robustness in Large Networks is accepted to SIAM SDM'14.
-About me